Cities / Kuala Lumpur / International Islamic School Malaysia Kuala Lumpur

 - IIS Malaysia (IISKL) sits on the IIUM Gombak campus, founded 1998 and grown to over 2,200 students from 47 countries.
 Curriculum blends the Malaysian National Curriculum and Cambridge with an Islamic-studies core (Quranic and Islamic Studies, Arabic, Islamic history).

-- Parent voice on directory sites splits sharply.
+- Parent voice splits sharply.
 Positive reviewers cite committed staff, an enriching curriculum and confident academic progress.

 - A separate strand of negative voice flags discipline and quality concerns: students reportedly given little freedom, phones confiscated for around three months, allegations of staff hitting students, and complaints that some teachers in an "international" school cannot speak English fluently.